BEagle1984/silverback/docs/concepts/broker/testing.md

 Mocking the message broker is especially interesting for the integration tests, where you probably leverage the [ASP.NET Core integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) to perform a full test based on the real configuration applied in the application's startup class.

-The following code shows the most simple integration test possible, in which an object is published to the broker and e.g. a subscriber is called.
+The following code shows the simplest integration test possible, in which an object is published to the broker and e.g. a subscriber is called.

 ```csharp
 public class IntegrationTests : IClassFixture<WebApplicationFactory<Startup>>